COMHIS/python-basics/4_independent_project/part4.md

 * Break the text down to bigrams.
 * Create a statistical overview of said bigrams.

-After finishing the above steps, we are ready to create the markov-chain text generator in part II.
+After finishing the above steps, we are ready to create the Markov-chain text generator in part II.

 ## Setting up